Installation#

 Windows (CPU only) - MacOS ARM#

 PyTorch can be installed from PyPI, which hosts CPU-only wheels for Windows, and MPS-accelerated wheels for MacOS with ARM processor.
-In this case, you simply add PyTorch and TorchVision to the project like any other package.
+In this case, you simply add PyTorch and TorchVision to the project.

 Windows (with NVIDIA GPU)#